 I wondered, why should I?
 Is “struggle” a dance I should know?
 Or did he believe struggle-mode is the standard for every black woman?

 Even though Bridget Jones exists in the mind of the writer, watching this movie.
-I wondered how this imperfect specimen of a woman deserved the love of a high-profile publisher, barrister and a tech billionaire.
-Were these men so emotionally weak they needed a woman who appeared to be dumb enough to lock her belongings in a ATM alcove.
+I wondered how this imperfect specimen of a woman deserved the love of a high-profile publisher, barrister, and a tech billionaire.
+Were these men so emotionally weak they needed a woman who appeared to be dumb enough to lock her belongings in an ATM alcove?
 Especially since she knew she couldn’t retrieve them because only minutes before, the ATM confiscated her access card!